 This section discusses factors relating to the business of Delivra Health that should be considered by both existing and prospective investors.
-The information in this section is intended to serve as an overview and should not be considered comprehensive and should be read in conjunction with annual MD&A for the year ended June 30, 2024, and Delivra Health may face additional risks and uncertainties not discussed in this section, or not currently known to the Company, or that the Company deems to be immaterial.
+The information in this section is intended to serve as an overview and should not be considered comprehensive, and Delivra Health may face additional risks and uncertainties not discussed in this section, or not currently known to the Company, or that the Company deems to be immaterial.
 All risks to Delivra Health's business have the potential to influence its operations in a materially adverse manner.